 This Executive Employment Agreement ("Agreement") is made effective as of July 1, 2005 ("Effective Date"), by and between Peregrine Systems, Inc., a

-Delaware corporation ("Company") and Deborah Traub ("Executive") and amends and restates the Executive Employment Agreement between Company and Executive Dated July 1, 2002 and amended
+Delaware corporation ("Company") and Beth Martinko ("Executive") and amends and restates the Executive Employment Agreement between Company and Executive Dated January 20, 2004 and amended as

 parties agree as follows:

 1. Employment.
 Company hereby employs Executive, and Executive hereby accepts such employment, upon the terms